worldmaking/digm5010/sketching.md

 https://codepen.io/grrrwaaa/pen/vYoOLqL?editors=0010

 Please continue working on extending and mutating this into a new direction!
-We will share each other's codepens in the next class.
+We will share each other's codepens in the following classes.
 - We talked about how these lines are still fairly passive, as they just follow the series of instructions given to them by the initial gesture.
 How could they become a bit more autonomous?
 - Each segment holds a relative change.
 Can we do something interesting with that?
 - Are there more interesting things we could do with the boundaries?